Interior of the cafe with wooden tables and chairs

 Earthen Wall

-MAANA ATELIER is a multi-faceted space created to explore Maana Homes’ ever-expanding passions and new offerings for our community.
+MAANA ATELIER is a multi-faceted space created to explore the ever-expanding passions and new offerings for our community.
 This traditional machiya is thoughtfully restored to reveal its raw beauty and imperfections.
-It will house Maana Experiences workshops, dinners, community events, and more.
+A place for exploration through workshops, dinners, community events, and more.

 ADDRESS